Guatemala: Jorge Ubico regime (1931–1944)

 The Great Depression began in 1929 and badly damaged the Guatemalan economy, causing a rise in unemployment, and leading to unrest among workers and laborers.
 Afraid of a popular revolt, the Guatemalan landed elite lent their support to Jorge Ubico, who had become well known for "efficiency and cruelty" as a provincial governor.
 Ubico won the election that followed in 1931, in which he was the only candidate.

 After his election his policies quickly became authoritarian.
 He replaced the system of debt peonage with a brutally enforced vagrancy law, requiring all men of working age who did not own land to work a minimum of 100 days of hard labor.
 His government used unpaid Indian labor to build roads and railways.
-Ubico also froze wages at very low levels, and passed a law allowing land-owners complete immunity from prosecution for any action they took to defend their property, an action described by historians as legalizing murder.
+Ubico froze wages at very low levels, and passed a law allowing land-owners complete immunity from prosecution for any action they took to defend their property, an action described by historians as legalizing murder.

 He greatly strengthened the police force, turning it into one of the most efficient and ruthless in Latin America.
 He gave them greater authority to shoot and imprison people suspected of breaking the labor laws.
 These laws created tremendous resentment against him among agricultural laborers.
 The government became highly militarized; under his rule, every provincial governor was a general in the army.

 Ubico continued his predecessor's policy of making massive concessions to the United Fruit Company, often at a cost to Guatemala.
 He granted the company 200000 ha of public land in exchange for a promise to build a port, a promise he later waived.
 Since its entry into Guatemala, the UFCO had expanded its land-holdings by displacing farmers and converting their farmland to banana plantations.
 This process accelerated under Ubico's presidency, with the government doing nothing to stop it.
 The company received import duty and real estate tax exemptions from the government and controlled more land than any other individual or group.
 It also controlled the sole railroad in the country, the sole facilities capable of producing electricity, and the port facilities at Puerto Barrios on the Atlantic coast.

 Ubico saw the United States as an ally against the supposed communist threat of Mexico, and made efforts to gain its support.
 When the US declared war against Germany in 1941, Ubico acted on American instructions and arrested all people in Guatemala of German descent.
 He also permitted the US to establish an air base in Guatemala, with the stated aim of protecting the Panama Canal.

-However, Ubico was an admirer of European fascists, such as Francisco Franco and Benito Mussolini, and considered himself to be "another Napoleon".
+Ubico was an admirer of European fascists, such as Francisco Franco and Benito Mussolini, and considered himself to be "another Napoleon".
 He occasionally compared himself to Adolf Hitler.
 He dressed ostentatiously and surrounded himself with statues and paintings of Napoleon, regularly commenting on the similarities between their appearances.
 He militarized numerous political and social institutions—including the post office, schools, and symphony orchestras—and placed military officers in charge of many government posts.